-The first picture is of Wrigley, the second is of him, his sister Mitsy and his brother Cubby Bear.
-And the third picture is the family with Shellie.
+The first picture is of Wrigley, the second is of him, his sister Mitsy (adopted) and his brother Cubby Bear.

-We estimate that our little Wrigley was born in Aug 2016 and is about 3 months old.
+We estimate that our little Wrigley was born in Aug 2016 and is about 4 months old.
 His sister and brother are Mitsy and Cubby Bear (also shown on this site).
 Wrigley is an adorable black kitten with a little patch of white on his chest.
-He is currently living with his foster Mom Libby and is acclimating himself with other kitties as shown with Shellie (beautiful kitten tabby also shown on this site).
+He is currently living with his foster Mom Libby.

 Wrigley is fully vaccinated, neutered and micro chipped.
-We welcome multiple adoptions from the same litter as our kitties always enjoy having a brother or sister with them.
+We welcome multiple adoptions from the same litter as our kitties always enjoy having a sibling with them.
 But he is OK to adopt by himself.
-Please email Libby directly at email@example.com to find out more information and/or meet Wrigley.
+Please email Libby directly at firstname.lastname@example.org to find out more information and/or meet Wrigley.

 Each of All 'Bout Cats adoptables receive the very best medical care and evaluation.
 Each cat is thoroughly examined by a veterinarian; spayed/neutered; fully age appropriate vaccinated; tested for FeLV and FIV; and microchipped.